Quantum noncommutative ABJM field theory: four- and six-point functions

-The UV degree of divergence $\cal D$ of each diagram in Fig.\ref{fig:Fig6-pointfirstclass}, from power counting formula\footnote{See some explanation from Eq.
-(4.1) in Section 4 of ref. \cite{Martin:2017nhg}.}, is zero.
+The UV degree of divergence $\cal D$ of each diagram in figure \ref{fig:Fig6-pointfirstclass}, from power-counting formula\footnote{See relevant explanation after eq.
+(4.1) in section 4 of ref. \cite{Martin:2017nhg}.}, is zero.
 This degree is obtained by taking into account polynomial coming from $\epsilon^{\mu\nu\rho}(\ell-2 p)_\nu\ell_\rho$, which has quadratic power in the loop momenta $\ell$.
 But this quadratic polynomial vanishes due to the antisymmetry of the Levi-Civita symbol.
-So the integrals with a non-vanishing integrand contributing to each diagram in Fig.\ref{fig:Fig6-pointfirstclass} are UV convergent by power-counting and therefore absolutely convergent for non-exceptional momenta.
-Hence, the Lebesgue's theorem can be applied and one can take the limit $\theta^{\mu\nu}\to 0$ under the loop integral sign, thus each diagram in Fig.\ref{fig:Fig6-pointfirstclass} converges to commutative counterpart.
+So the integrals with a non-vanishing integrand contributing to each diagram in figure \ref{fig:Fig6-pointfirstclass} are UV convergent by power-counting and therefore absolutely convergent for the non-exceptional momenta.
+Hence, the Lebesgue's theorem can be applied and one can take the limit $\theta^{\mu\nu}\to 0$ under the loop integral sign, thus each diagram in figure \ref{fig:Fig6-pointfirstclass} converges to it’s commutative counterpart.

-Type of Feynman diagrams that are in the second category are shown in Figs.\ref{fig:FigCS6-p-loop}, and they have UV degree of divergence ${\cal D}$ also equal to zero.
-However this zero value comes from a bit of numerator of the integrand which, as a factor, has the following polynomial in the loop momentum $\ell$: $\ell^a\epsilon_{\mu a\nu}\ell^b\epsilon_{\nu b\rho}\ell^c\epsilon_{\rho c\mu}.$ This degree is due to the contribution to the numerators of their integrands which have the common structure, ${\rm tr}\big[\slashed{\ell}\slashed{\ell}\slashed{\ell}\big]$, as a factor.
-Since that ${\rm tr}$ in the previous expression stands for the fermi-statistic trace, we conclude that previous polynomial in $\ell$ vanishes.
-So, actually the integrals with a non-vanishing integrand generated by diagrams in Fig.\ref{fig:FigCS6-p-loop} are UV finite by power-counting and, hence, they are absolutely convergent for non-exceptional momenta.
-Again, here the Lebesgue's theorem can be applied to each diagram and one can take the limit $\theta^{\mu\nu}\to 0$ under the loop integrals, producing its commutative counterpart.\\
+Type of Feynman diagrams that belong to the second category are shown in figures \ref{fig:FigCS6-p-loop}, and they have UV degree of divergence ${\cal D}$ also equal to zero.
+However this zero value comes from a bit of numerator of the integrand which, as a factor, has the following polynomial in the loop momentum $\ell$: $\ell^a\epsilon_{\mu a\nu}\ell^b\epsilon_{\nu b\rho}\ell^c\epsilon_{\rho c\mu}.$ This degree is due to the contribution to the numerators of their integrands which have the common structure, $\tr\big[\slashed{\ell}\slashed{\ell}\slashed{\ell}\big]$, as a factor.
+Since that $\tr$ in the previous expression stands for the fermi-statistic trace, we conclude that previous polynomial in $\ell$ vanishes.
+So, actually the integrals with a non-vanishing integrand generated by diagrams in Fig.\ref{fig:FigCS6-p-loop} are UV finite by power-counting and, hence, they are absolutely convergent for the non-exceptional momenta.
+Again, here the Lebesgue's theorem can be applied to each diagram and one can take the limit $\theta^{\mu\nu}\to 0$ under the loop integrals, producing its commutative counterpart.